thevisad/DayZ-Private-master/README.md

 Character data can become desynchronized if the player was connected within several minutes of server shutdown.
 A heavily loaded server will continue processing backlogged player syncs for some time even after all players have been disconnected.
 We strongly recommend that you wait 5 minutes after all players have disconnected before shutting down a public server.

 Any bug present in the official client or server will probably also exist in this solution.
 Please do **not** report these as issues on GitHub.
-Some of the official bugs:
- - Loss of backpack due to bandit morphing or on respawn
- - Spawning in debug areas (plains / ocean)

 Common Issues
 =============